Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 - Paying your expenses as they are due, rather than pre-paying them in advance during the current tax year.

-- Purchasing any additional equipment or business assets.
+- Purchasing any required equipment or business assets in this year.
 If you decide to purchase business assets, you should base this decision on the needs of your business.
-For example, if you need to purchase a vehicle for deliveries to expand your business operations to help you achieve your business goals, or because it is in line with your business plan.
+For example, you might need to purchase a vehicle for deliveries to help expand your business operations in order to achieve business goals, or because it is in line with your business plan.

 Tip: Avoid spending on business assets for the sake of claiming tax deductions, In most cases, you’ll find yourself paying $1 to save 30 cents* in tax (*based on the most common business tax rate).